telerik/xamarin-forms-docs/controls/datagrid/empty-template.md

 ---
 title: Empty Template
-page_title: .NET MAUI DataGrid Documentation - Empty Template
+page_title: Xamarin DataGrid Documentation - Empty Template
 description: Learn more about the Empty Template property of the DataGrid control.
 position: 9
 slug: datagrid-empty-template